KenACollins/MLB-game-stats/README.md

 While I only have one view and one model for this project, I envision the UI on a grander scale, incorporating all kinds of components on different screens needing all kinds of data from different sources.

 I use the term 'display module' to refer to the visual view components.
-I use the term 'data model' to refer to the back-end side of the client that communicates with the file system and external sources to serve up the data the UI needs.
+I use the term 'data module' to refer to the model calculations of the back-end side of the client that communicates with the file system and external sources to serve up the data the UI needs.

 Details follow.